caramel and cashews

 How to freeze cookie dough:

-• Use a portion scoop to scoop dough onto a silpat lined sheet pan.
-Parchment paper will also work here.
+• Use a portion scoop to scoop the cookie dough onto a parchment lined sheet pan or plate.

 • Pop sheet pan into the freezer until cookie dough is frozen.